starrynightglider/appointment_booking/README.md

 1. `git clone --recursive https://github.com/starrynightglider/appointment_booking.git`
 2. `make`

+a binary will be built in `./build/main`

 Run testing:

 `make run_test`

+It will run several tests in `./test_build/test`

 # Order handling
 The orderes are placed in buckets for different times in epochs.
 The unit of epoch is in 30 mins.